 While even though little things are comparatively safe to DIY, others may appear to be hard, or even dangerous.
 These kinds of jobs, like plumbing or window installation, may even require a license.
 Therefore you should make sure that you have contacted an experienced contractor for completing your work professionally.

 DON’T Underestimate Curb Appeal

 While starting a home renovation, the majority are concentrated on the interior of the property and forget that the market value is largely improved through curb appeal.
 The first thing that potential buyers see is the exterior of the house.
 Therefore the properties with a good curb appeal usually have higher prices and stay less time on the market.

-This does not necessarily consist of only exterior condition, but can also include the sidewalk of the house, as well as the porch or backyard.
+This does not necessarily consist of only exterior conditions, but can also include the sidewalk of the house, as well as the porch or backyard.
 Ensure that the sidewalk is clean and newly weeded.
-You can also think of planting low maintenance plants, along with a fresh layer of mulch.
+You can also think of planting low-maintenance plants, along with a fresh layer of mulch.

 DON’T Forget to Plan the Storage

 When starting the renovation project, remember to plan your space effectively.
 If you want to make some additions to your rooms, make sure to pay enough attention to the storage.
 Storage is one of the most important areas of your house as it can help you maintain it clean and tidy.

 Despite you are going to renovate your kitchen or bathroom, be sure to consider storage space in advance.
 The best way to ensure the process of your project, plan your spaces during the design stage.
 Think through all the items you need to stash, then work with your design-build remodeling team to make it happen!

 Lastly, don’t forget to enjoy the whole process and have some fun.
 This is going to be a challenging process, while it is the process of turning your dream house into reality.
 You can turn it into a pleasant experience despite the amount you have foreseen for the renovation.